rpolishchuk3/rpolishchuk3/README.md

 - programming in Python and SQL for data processing and modeling
 - data cleaning, exploration, and visualization
 - applying mathematical and statistical concepts to real-world problems
+- understanding how data is represented and computed at a low level (numerical systems, precision, and performance)

 ---